HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="cms_adoption_by_rank.sql"
 ) }}

-CMSs account for only 7% of the top 1000 mobile pages, compared to 42% of the top 10M pages.
+CMSs account for only 7% of the top 1000 mobile websites, compared to 42% of the top 10M websites.
 This can be explained by the fact that smaller businesses and websites tend to use a CMS due to the ease of use, and the higher ranked websites tend to be built with proprietary solutions by professional web developers.
 With the continuing growth in usage of CMS platforms, it would be interesting to see if CMS platforms will also be able to increase adoption rates among the higher-ranking sites in the coming years.

 ## Top CMSs